MattKevan/kevan.tv/_work/rcpch.md

 In order to understand the site's users and their needs, I conducted an extensive series of interviews with a wide range of stakeholders, including internal teams, paediatricians, parents, young people and more.

 From these interviews, we developed hundreds of user stories, which in a series of workshops held with each department, we grouped into epics and ranked them by importance.
-These formed the core user journeys the site was built around and had a direct impact on the content strategy and information architecture.
+These formed the site's core user journeys and had a direct impact on the content strategy and information architecture.

 ### Content strategy